 You'll also see signs about closures posted in advance in the stations.

 Most city buses will run, but will be rerouted away from the crowds.
-You should expect service disruptions and packed buses.
+You should expect major service disruptions and packed buses.

 DoD photo by Navy Petty Officer 2nd Class Dominique Pineiro courtesy of Chairman of Joint Chiefs of Staff via Creative Commons license